CV

 Research impact

-Kimina-Prover is the first large reasoning model applied to theorem proving.
+Kimina-Prover was the first large reasoning model applied to theorem proving.
 It pushed the state-of-the-art on miniF2F (from 71% to 81% for the Preview version, and from 89% to 92% for the final version) and PutnamBench.
 The model has been used by:

 - DeepSeek as the main baseline to compare their DeepSeek-Prover-V2 model;